 This report contains information regarding safety and security programs, policies, and procedures in place at Doña Ana Community College's East Mesa, Workforce Center, Hatch, Chaparral, Gadsden, and Sunland Park campuses.
 It complies with the requirements established by 20 USC 1092, also known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, as well as the requirements imposed by the Violence Against Women Act (VAWA).
-Select crime statistics from 2015 through 2017 required by this Act are included.
+Select crime statistics from 2016 through 2018 required by this Act are included.
 Dona Ana Community College Facilities Support/Security is the entity with primary responsibility for the collection of data for this report, though it relies on other departments and agencies for assistance.
 Those individuals and departments identified as Campus Security Authorities are expected to immediately report crimes brought to their attention to either the DACC Facilities Support/Security office or the NMSU Police Department to ensure they are included herein.

 For ease in locating information, this report has been separated into sections.
-If you have any difficulty locating information in this report, or if you need this report in a different format, please contact DACC Facilities Support at 575-527-7050.
+If you have any difficulty locating information in this report, or if you need this report in a different format, please contact the DACC Security Office at 575-528-7029.

 NOTE: There are several sections of Administrative Rules and Procedures, as well as several programs, that are currently under development, revision, or implementation.
-As these change during the course of the 2018-2019 academic year, updated information will be provided to the university community, and this report will be replaced as necessary.
+As these change during the course of the 2019-2020 academic year, updated information will be provided to the university community, and this report will be replaced as necessary.
 When this takes place, a revision date will be added below the initial release date on the cover page.

-2018 DACC Annual Security Report
+2019 DACC Annual Security Report

-INTRODUCTION • • • • • • • • • • • • • • • • • • • • I
+INTRODUCTION 1

 Section 1 - OVERVIEW 3

 About Doña Ana Community College

 Public Safety Agencies at Doña Ana Community College

 Safety - Everyone's Business

-Security of Buildings and Facilities 4
+Security of Buildings and Facilities

-Housing and Residential Facilities (and policies not contained herein due to lack thereo
+Housing and Residential Facilities (and policies not contained herein due to lack thereof)

-Section 2 - EMERGENCIES AND INCIDENTS 6
+Section 2 - EMERGENCIES AND INCIDENTS

-Emergency Notification, Timely Warnings, and Advisories 0
+Emergency Notification, Timely Warnings, and Advisories .
+6

 Emergency Plans, Tests, and Evacuations

 Emergency Actions

 Missing Persons Reports

 If you are the Victim of a Crime

 Sexual Assault, Harassment, and Stalking

 Measures taken by DACC

-DACC Policies and Procedures.
+DACC Policies and Procedures .
 16

-Sex Offenders
+Sex Offenders .
+28

-• •

-Section 3 - PROGRAMS 29
+Section 3 - PROGRAMS

-Safety Classes and Workshops
+Safety Classes and Workshops .
+29

-New Student Programs
+New Student Programs .
+29

-Facilities Staff & Key Control Program
+Facilities Staff & Key Control Program .
+30

-Bystander Intervention Program 30
+Bystander Intervention Program

-Other Safety and Security Programs 30
+Other Safety and Security Programs .
+30

-Tips to Prevent Crime 30
+Tips to Prevent Crime .
+30

-Drugs and Alcohol 31
+Drugs and Alcohol .
+31

-Other Services Available 31
+Other Services Available .
+31

 Section 4 - CRIME STATISTICS 33

-Drug Free Schools and Communities 33
+Drug Free Schools and Communities .
+33

-Monitoring of Criminal Activity at Student Organization Locations 33
+Monitoring of Criminal Activity at Student Organization Locations .
+33

-About The Crime Statistics 33
+About The Crime Statistics

-Definitions of Clery Act Locations (General) 36
+Definitions of Clery Act Locations (General) .
+36

-Clery Geography 37
+Clery Geography

-Chart of Crime Statistics 38
+Chart of Crime Statistics

-Crime Log/Blotter 48
+Crime Log/Blotter .
+48

-Victim Confidentiality
+Victim Confidentiality .
+48

 Tracking Crime Incidents and Reports

-Off Campus Crime
+Off Campus Crime .
+50

-We Need Your Help - Report Crime!
+We Need Your Help - Report Crime! .
+50

 Responsibility for Policy Monitoring and Enforcement

 Legal Definitions of Crimes in New Mexico

-Other Definitions
+Other Definitions .
+59

 Section 5 - PHONE NUMBER REFERENCE GUIDE 61

-APPENDIX - Maps of Campus Locations
+APPENDIX - Maps of Campus Locations 62

-7 X F E E E E E E E E E E E E E E E E E E U∠